backstage/backstage/docs/frontend-system/architecture/07-routes.md

 export { default } from './plugin';
 ```

-One last thing is that external routes can also be parametrize, so if Scaffolder wants to redirect to the Catalog entity details page whenever a new component is created, the Scaffolder plugin can also expose a external route like this:
+The Scaffolder plugin can also expose an external route that redirects to the Catalog entity details page whenever a new component is created, such as:

 ```ts
 // plugins/scaffolder/src/routes.ts